How Much is 61 kg? Understanding Weight and its Conversions

 Q: What is the best unit to use when measuring weight?

 - A: The best unit depends on the context.
 Kilograms (kg) are the standard unit in the International System of Units (SI) and are widely used.
-However, other units may be more convenient or customary depending on the application.
+On the flip side, other units may be more convenient or customary depending on the application.

 -